FLWS — 1-800-FLOWERS.COM, Inc.

 - Operational Improvements: The company successfully addressed previous order management system issues, leading to smoother operations during the holiday season.

-- Organizational Restructuring: Transitioned to a function-based operating structure to enhance efficiency and collaboration, resulting in workforce reductions and leadership realignments.
+- Organizational Restructuring: Transitioned to a function-based operating structure to enhance efficiency, reduce costs, and improve collaboration.

-- Retail Strategy: Evaluated pop-up stores and decided against further expansion due to unattractive returns on invested capital, opting instead for a full-year store concept.
+- Retail Strategy: Evaluated pop-up stores and decided against further expansion due to unattractive returns; instead, will explore a year-round store concept.

 3. Forward Guidance and Outlook